English 101 | Professor Meehan

 Countering the Medium: The Logos of Argument

-Develop a 5-6 page essay that engages in, and engages with, a critical reading of the new forms of mediated reading and writing we have been exploring.
-We can borrow the given or general topic from Birkerts: the fate of reading and writing in the electronic age.
+Develop a 5–page essay that engages in, and engages with, a critical reading of the new forms of electronic reading and writing we have been exploring.
+We can borrow the given or general topic from Birkerts: the transformation of reading and writing in the electronic age.
+How do you as reader, writer, and critic view this transformation?

 We know that Birkerts is deeply concerned that electronic texts offer a bleak picture for the future of reading and writing: shallowness instead of depth, to cite keywords from his argument.
 Some other critics we have encountered have different views: Baron, McLuhan, Murray, etc. Your assignment is to forward and counter these critical perspectives for the purpose of supporting and developing your argument.
 You can choose one of two options for focusing your argument on new forms of mediated reading and writing.